What does EGEF fund?

 What should be included in the budget?

-Your budget should be a detailed list of all expenses, including materials, fees, compensation, taxes, shipping, etc. Reimbursement will not be made for items not listed in the original budget.
+Your budget should be a detailed list of all expenses, including materials, fees, compensation, taxes, licensing, shipping, or any other expenses associated with the project.
+Reimbursement will not be made for items not listed in the original budget.
 Applicants should not include items requested for, or that may be included, in the upcoming school year budget.
-Legitimate substitutions for original items must be approved in advance by the Foundation.
+Legitimate substitutions for original items must be approved in advance by EGEF.
 Line items over $1,000 require submission of statements from multiple vendors for comparative analysis.
-Where available, applicants will consult with the Director of Purchasing of the EG School Department.
+Where applicable, applicants should consult with the Director of Purchasing for the East Greenwich School Department or other appropriate contact in the District.

 What happens if I exceed my budget?

-In general, EGEF does not pay for cost overruns that were not pre-approved.
-Please be thorough when you submit your budget.
+EGEF does not reimburse cost overruns that are not pre-approved by the EGEF Board.
+Please be thorough when you submit your budget and add in buffer parameters if need be.

 What if I do not spend all of my budgeted funds?